JetBrains/kotlin-web-site/pages/docs/reference/js-interop.md

 External interfaces have some restrictions:

-1. They can't be used on the right hand side of `is` checks.
+1. They can't be used on the right-hand side of `is` checks.
 2. They can't be passed as reified type arguments.
 3. They can't be used in class literal expressions (i.e. `I::class`).
 4. `as` casts to external interfaces always succeed.